Most Buzzer Beaters in NBA History

 Utah eventually won that series, 4-3, to advance to the second round.

-Third on the all-time list of most buzzer-beating shots in the NBA is LeBron James.
-The ‘’King’’ might overtake the record from Michael Jordan.
-Currently, LeBron has seven game-winning shots for 19 seasons of play.
-There is a good chance he might be the leader in this category once he concludes his career.
+The ‘’King’’ could one day take the record from Michael Jordan.
+Currently, LeBron has seven game-winning shots through 21 seasons of play.
+There is a chance he might be the leader in this category once he concludes his career.

 NBA Odds at the Online Sportsbook